Network modelling of yield-stress fluid flow in randomly disordered porous media

 for which \eqref{eq:scaling_percolation_lim} predicts the master behaviour $\mathcal{G}^\star \sim \mathcal{B}^\star$ in the plastic-dominated regime.
 Fig.~\ref{fig:scaling}(c) shows that, at large $\mathcal{B}^\star$, all branches collapse onto the universal relation $\mathcal{G}^\star~=~\mathcal{B}^\star$, with negligible residual dependence on geometry.
 The proposed scaling therefore removes the geometry-dependent prefactor present in the original variables and identifies the dissipation-relevant length scale that governs the common linear response in the plastic-dominated regime.
+It is not intended as a comprehensive Darcy-type law over the full range of Bingham numbers.
+In the opposite Newtonian limit, dissipation is distributed throughout the pore space, so a single constriction length scale is not expected to collapse the response.
+A framework that combines the Newtonian and yield limits to describe the pressure-flow response across the full range of $\mathcal{B}$ has recently been proposed by \citet{Chaparian2025}.

 Figure~\ref{fig:scaling}(d) shows that the measured values of $\bar{h}_{\min}$ from multiple random realisations of porous media collapse onto a single porosity-dependent master curve across the geometries considered here.
 The porosity-based metric of \citet{Chaparian:2024} follows the same overall trend, but departs from the data at high porosity, $\phi \gtrsim 0.7$.
 This mismatch is likely responsible for the residual offsets left by that scaling, whereas rescaling with the directly measured constriction width $\bar{h}_{\min}$ produces the improved collapse of the bulk pressure gradient in the plastic-dominated regime shown in Fig.~\ref{fig:scaling}(c).